chocolatey/docs/input/en-us/central-management/setup/website.md

 > **BREAKING CHANGE**
 >
 > This feature was added, as a breaking change, in version 0.6.0 of Chocolatey Central Management.
 Audit Retention is enabled by default, and will immediately start truncating the audit log table as soon as it is installed.
+> If you require to keep all audit logs, we would recommend that you first back up the CCM database before applying the new version.

 In an attempt to control the size of the Chocolatey Central Management database, it is possible to control the retention policy for the audit logs table within the application.